electro-logic/RawGray/README.md

 # Notes

-- RAW images MUST have the bayer pattern RGGB (ex.
+- RAW images are supposed to have the bayer pattern RGGB (ex.
 Sony Alpha Camera).
-Different patterns require code changes.
+Different patterns require code changes or just rename the exported files (ex. for BGGR swap R and B channels).
 - There are some TIFF sample images bundled with the software.
 Try them to on-board quickly.

 # Requirements